Community Remedies for Properties with Drug-Related Activity

 Relief may be ordered by the court even if the nuisance had been discontinued at the time of the filing of the complaint or at the time of the hearing.

-An appeal may be filed within 10 days after the date of the court order.
-The hearing of the appeal must be held between 5 and 15 days after the motion for appeal is filed.
+An appeal may be filed within 10 days after the date of the court order or judgment.